HouJP/my-mllib/README.md

 The project implemented some machine learning algorithms on spark which is written in scala and it also included standalone implementations of these algorithms.

-You can find these ML algorithms util now:
+You can find these ML algorithms up to now:

 *	Decision Tree
 *	Gradient Boosted Decision Tree